Sex Type Thing: Music video

-The set was used again for Sunny Day Real Estate's "In Circles" music video in 1994.

 Controversy

-Upon the success of "Sex Type Thing", controversies regarding the song's lyrics emerged while STP was on tour opening for Megadeth.
-Weiland found himself in the position of defending "Sex Type Thing" to individuals who took the first-person approach he used in the song ("I am a man, a man/I'll give ya something that ya won't forget/I said ya shouldn't have worn that dress") literally.
+Upon the song's success, controversies regarding its lyrics emerged while STP was on tour opening for Megadeth.
+Weiland found himself in the position of defending "Sex Type Thing" to individuals who took the first-person approach he used in the song literally.
 In a 1993 interview with Rolling Stone, Weiland expressed his frustration with the song's reception by saying "It was, 'All right, the "Cop Killer" controversy's dead, let's try to find something else'...I never thought that people would ever seriously think that I was an advocate of date rape."

 Track listings

 All live tracks were recorded at the Reading Festival 1993.